Wells Call Injury Lawyers Honored as Best of Napa County 2025 — see our feature in Napa County Magazine!

 However, the amount of damage you see on a vehicle does not always equal the severity of the injuries to the people inside.

-It is difficult to know the average settlement for rear-end collisions in California, because each case varies in terms of severity or other factors.
-The settlement value can range from $10,000 to $200,000, or more.
-Although each case is unique, it can be helpful to have examples.
 In this article, we have provided rear-end collision settlement examples (with dollar-value breakdowns for each scenario – click on “Jump to Section” to see where you can find this information).

-At Wells Call Injury Lawyers, we have the experience to help you navigate these waters, and get you the settlement you deserve.
+At Wells Call Injury Lawyers, we have the experience to help you navigate these waters, and get you the collision settlement you deserve.

-Contact us online or call (707) 243-8595 for more info today.
+Contact us online or call (707) 426-5300 for more info today.
 Our California car accident lawyers are ready to help and answer any questions you may have about rear-end settlements.

 The Size of the Accident Doesn’t Determine Damages in California